opensupporter/osdi-docs/forms.md

 |Name          |Description
 |-----------    |--------------
 |submissions      |A link to the collection of form submissions associated with the form.
-|question         |A link to the collection of questions associated with the form.
+|question_answers |A link to the collection of question-answer pairs associated with the form.

 _[Back to top...](#form)_